Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Conclusion

-We introduced an algorithm for robotic task planning that leverages reasoning and dynamic error correction capabilities intrinsic to LLMs.
-Our approach is yielding a marked improvement in both the success rate of task execution and the recall of goal conditions, which positions it favorably against current baselines within the VH simulator.
-The design and conceptual framework of our algorithm are practical and readily adaptable for real-world implementation as shown through our experiments using Franka Research 3 Robotic Arm in Section \ref{sec:franka-sim-exp}.
-Future work will dissect and mitigate the phenomenon of closed-loop oscillations and hallucinations witnessed in LLM-generated plans.
-This will involve using multi-modal feedback through advanced encoder models, ensuring more grounded and realistic task planning.
-Our goal is to evaluate and refine the efficacy of LLM planning algorithms, accelerating their adoption for robotics applications.
+This paper introduced an algorithm for robotic task planning that leverages the reasoning and dynamic error correction capabilities intrinsic to LLMs.
+Our approach improves the success rate of task execution and recall of goal conditions, positioning it favorably against current baselines within the Virtual Home Human-In-A-Household simulation environment.
+The design and conceptual framework of our algorithm are practical and readily adaptable for real-world implementation, as demonstrated through our experiments using the Franka Research 3 Robotic Arm in Section \ref{sec:franka-sim-exp}.

+The assumption in our work regarding the reversibility of errors made by the robot introduces a notable limitation.
+The framework relies on the ability to create a new plan for achieving the given task after receiving environmental information and an error message.
+However, errors made by the planner might irreversibly alter the environment or damage the robot hardware, making the task unachievable.
+In future work, we aim to address this limitation by incorporating simulators into the planning loop and designing safety guarantees for the underlying action primitives used by Body-LLM.
+Our approach relies on implicit intervention through simulators or other forms of feedback communication with the environment.
+In the future, we aim to evaluate our approach in more complex and long-horizon scenarios compared to the experiments presented in this paper.

+Future work will focus on understanding and mitigating the phenomena of closed-loop oscillations and hallucinations observed in LLM-generated plans.
+This effort will involve leveraging multi-modal feedback through diverse sensor modalities to ensure grounded and realistic task planning.
+Our overarching goal is to evaluate and refine the efficacy of LLM-based planning algorithms, thereby facilitating their broader adoption in robotics applications.

+\textbf{Acknowledgements} This work was supported in part by ARO under Grant W911NF-22-1-0028 and in part by the New York University Abu Dhabi (NYUAD) Center for Artificial Intelligence and Robotics (CAIR), funded by Tamkeen under the NYUAD Research Institute Award CG010.